David Wildstein: Guilty plea and cooperation with federal prosecutors

 Wildstein pleaded guilty in federal district court in Newark, New Jersey to two felony counts of conspiracy—one count of conspiracy to misapply property of the Port Authority and one count of conspiracy to violate the civil rights of Fort Lee residents in the September 2013 lane closings—as part of a plea agreement with federal prosecutors.
+He was later sentenced to three years of probation.

 The plea agreement was signed on January 12, 2015, and publicly released on May 1, 2015, when Wildstein formally entered his guilty plea in court before Judge Susan D. Wigenton.
 Wildstein's attorney confirmed that he had been cooperating with federal investigators for some months.
 On the same day, William E. "Bill" Baroni (then the deputy executive directory of the Port Authority) and Bridget Anne Kelly (then deputy chief of staff to Governor Chris Christie) were indicted on nine counts each in connection with the scandal.
 Kelly denied any responsibility for the Bridgegate scandal—saying "I am not guilty for the crimes for which I've been accused"—and said: "David Wildstein is a liar."

 In the plea hearing, Wildstein admitted that he had conspired with Baroni and Kelly to shut down the lanes and cause significant traffic problems in retribution for Sokolich's decision not to endorse Christie for reelection.
-In return for his cooperation with federal prosecutors, Wildstein was released pending sentencing on a $100,000 personal recognizance bond.
-Wildstein could be sentenced to 21 to 27 months in federal prison.
+In return for his cooperation with federal prosecutors, Wildstein was released on a $100,000 personal recognizance bond before his sentencing hearing.
+Sentencing of Wildstein was originally scheduled for August 2015, but it was delayed until after the trial of Baroni and Kelly, who had pleaded not guilty.

-Sentencing of Wildstein was originally scheduled for August 2015, but it was delayed until January 2016—after the trials of Baroni and Kelly, who have pleaded not guilty and were set to be tried in November 2015.
-In January 2016, sentencing was delayed again.
-The trial finally began on September 19, 2016.
-Baroni and Kelly were convicted on all counts on November 14, 2016, and later sentenced to 2 years in prison (Baroni) and 18 months (Kelly), with both maintaining their innocence and stating their intention to appeal.
-As part of the plea agreement, Wildstein testified against Baroni and Kelly at their trial, becoming a "key witness" in the proceeding.
 According to the Bergen County Record, "Federal prosecutors routinely postpone sentencing of government cooperators who have pleaded guilty until after the trial for which they are a potential witness so that the extent of their cooperation may be considered by the judge" at their own sentencing.
-In opening arguments in the trial federal prosecutors said that Wildstein would testify that Christie and Baroni were aware of the plan as the closures were taking place.
-On June 5, 2017, Wildstein's sentencing was rescheduled for July 12, 2017 where he received three years of probation.